prjctgeek/foodie/content/sousvide.md

 ## Why would you do this?

 It seals in moisture and flavors, it prevents over-cooking and allows you to pre-cook with precision.
-Also, it scales up well.
+Also, it scales up really well.
 I have come home from Costco on the weekend and pre-cooked 4 meals worth of chicken and 1 meal of [hamburgers](recipes/hamburgers) in the same water bath, cutting week-day preptime dramatically.

 ### Cons